yashas-13/agents/README.md

 ### One-Step Setup (Ubuntu)

-For new Ubuntu systems, the provided script installs system dependencies, builds `llama.cpp` for the chatbot, and sets up a local PostgreSQL database.
+For new Ubuntu systems, the provided script installs system dependencies, builds `llama.cpp` for the chatbot, and sets up a local SQLite database.

 ```bash
 bash scripts/setup_ubuntu.sh